AriosJentu/i3-polybar-config/README.md

 ## About

 ##### Polybar
-- Lock keys visibility (because my laptop haven't any indications)
+- Lock keys visibility (because my laptop has't any indications)
 - Launcher for pavucontrol and nemo
 - Song information (play/pause with middle button) (working with playerctl)
 - Keyboard layout